 - Basenjis are sighthounds, which means they love to chase!

 Not every pet allergy is limited to dander and fur, so just because a dog is low-shed, doesn't mean you can't be allergic to them.
-Pet allergies can include saliva and urine, so talk to your doctor before committing to a dog that you may react to.
+Pet allergies often include saliva and urine, so talk to your doctor before committing to a dog that you may react to.

 No matter what breed you decide on, make sure you are prepared for a new puppy.
-Take a look at our New Dog Checklist to make sure that you have all the toys, treats, and tools you need to prepare for your new furry family member.
+Take a look at our New Dog Checklist blog to make sure that you have all the toys, treats, and tools you need to prepare for your new furry family member.

 These are just a few of the popular dog breeds that don't shed.
 Share your favourite hypoallergenic dogs breed in the comments to help other readers learn first-hand accounts from pet owners of dog breeds that don't shed.